dnsosebee/garden/src/content/docs/human-programming/life.md

 > **Weekly:** Review last week's journal entries, then update *this reflection program* in order to improve this program's ability to acchieve its goal: to help you lead a good life.

 ### ...And that's it
 That was the whole program.
 A minimal strange loop that seeks to improve itself with time.
 It wasn't much, but I figured it was enough to pull itself up by its bootstraps.
-If I could follow this system, then after long enough it would grow to become an ideal guide that would help me to live exactly the life I wanted.
+If I could follow this system, in time it would grow to become an ideal guide that would help me to live exactly the life I wanted.

-So I got started, and 8 years later the LIFE system is still going, and indeed it has evolved a ton, as have I!
+So I got started... and 8 years later the LIFE system is still going.
+And indeed it has evolved a ton, as have I!
 We do everything together now.
-I'll write more on the evolution of LIFE soon...
+I'll write more on our coevolution soon...